vishnujonnada/IoT_Log_Parser/README.md

 1. **/templates**: This folder contains the `dashboard.html` file that renders the visualizations.
 2. **/app.py**: The main Flask application script.

-The `output` folder is where all the generated images will be stored.
-Each plot will be saved in a separate folder (`output1`, `output2`, etc.).

 ### Setup

 1. Clone or download this repository.